MadjidEshaghi/Programmable-Network-Resilience/README.md

-A Calculus for Programmable Network Resilience
+A Unifying Framework for Network Resilience based on Information Flow

-This repository contains the official Python implementation and data for the paper: **"A Calculus for Programmable Network Resilience"**, submitted to *Nature*.
+This repository contains the official Python implementation and data for the paper: **" A Unifying Framework for Network Resilience based on Information Flow "**, submitted to *Nature*.

 **Authors:** Madjid Eshaghi Gordji,
-**Affiliation:** Department of Mathematics, Semnan University **Preprint:** [Gordji & Shahini,
+**Affiliation:** Department of Mathematics, Semnan University **Preprint:** [Gordji
 ## 📝 Overview

 This research introduces a novel mathematical framework for designing and analyzing programmable network resilience.
 We propose a calculus based on targeted edge rewiring that optimizes a network's structure against cascading failures while preserving its core functionalities.
 Our method allows for a precise trade-off between resilience enhancement and the economic cost of modifications.